GimmickNG/pycopy-modbus/docs/EXAMPLES.md

 ### Client/Slave

-With this example the device is acting as client (slave) and providing data via RTU (serial/UART) to a requesting host device.
+With this example the device is acting as server (slave) and providing data via RTU (serial/UART) to a requesting client (master) device.

 ```python
 from umodbus.serial import ModbusRTU